qfpl/intro-to-reflex-brisjs/notes.md

     - manage the todo item list with the whole model exposed
     - pare it back to just what needs to be exposed
     - show that there are tools in place to make that even simpler

+  we want
+    wrap up the create / alter / delete stuff in an abstraction

+    TodoItemModel Bool Text
+    components return (Event (TodoItemModel -> TodoItemModel), Event ())) that gets used to build up a model of that is going on we have a dynamic map of our state

+    we can remove almost all of that text edit minds it's own business
+    return the dynamic for completed